castle/castle-java/README.md

 The coverage report will be on the page `target/jacoco-ut/index.html`

+# Development branch

+Branch for development process.
+The castle-java-example application have a parallel dev branch for test proposes.

+To use on example application dev branch, first install locally:

+    mvn clean install

 # Quickstart

 When using Maven, add the following dependency to your `pom.xml` file: